 What is the TSMT®?

-TSMT® is an acronym for Targeted Sensory Motor Training®.
-The method was first developed by Katalin Lakatos Phd in 1984, which has evolved to its current structure, development, and as a result of her work by 2015.
+TSMT® is an acronym that stands for Targeted Sensory Motor Training®.
+The method was developed by Katalin Lakatos, PhD, in 1984, and its current structure and sophistication are the result of Katalin's as a result of her work by 2015.

-In all cases, therapy is a face-to-face development protocol based on composite test results.
-The test looks for a link between children's everyday symptoms and neuro-developmental differences.
+The training is always conducted in person, development protocol based on complex test results.
+The survey looks for correlations between children's everyday behaviour and differences in nervous system development.

-In order to determine the need for therapy in children, it is necessary to examine the child, map the symptoms and gather sufficient information about the child.
-An effective therapeutic proposal can only be made after a face-to-face assessment.
+In order to determine the need for training in children, it is necessary to assess the child's abilities, map their behavior, and gather sufficient information about the child.
+Effective training recommendations only after a personal assessment can be made.

-All assessment are preceded by a a questionnaire with anamnestic data, and the child Sensory processing questionnaire completed by the parent, which the therapist uses to prepare for the examination by gathering information about the period around conception, pregnancy, birth and the circumstances of the birth, and the period leading up to the birth.
+Every survey is preceded by a questionnaire with anamnestic data, and the child Sensory processing questionnaire to be completed by the parent, which the trainer uses to prepare for the assessment based on information about conception, pregnancy, birth and circumstances, as well as data collected during the postnatal period.

-During the test, the therapist will use the same tools used in therapy to carry out the child's Longitudinal complex analysis LongiKid®, which includes:
+During the assessment, the trainer uses the same tools as in the training to assess the child's Longitudinal complex assessment of the LongiKid® test, which includes:

 • gross and fine movements